-A genetic Inborn Error of Metabolism is a rare, inherited disorder that results in metabolism problems or enzyme deficiencies.
-It is present at birth and can result in death if untreated and includes but is not limited to the following diseases: Glutaric Acidemia, Isovaleric Acidemia, Maple Syrup Urine Disease, Methylmalonic Acidemia, Phenylketonuria, Propionic Acidemia, Tyrosinemia, and Urea Cycle Defects.
+A genetic Inborn Error of Metabolism is a rare, inherited disorder that results in metabolism problems.
+It is present at birth and can result in death if untreated.
+Most people with inherited metabolic disorders have a defective gene that results in an enzyme deficiency.
+There are many different metabolic disorders, but each disorder is usually rare in the general population.

-We shall provide coverage for treatment for Inborn Errors of Metabolism for which medically standard methods of diagnosis, treatment, and monitoring exist.
-Such treatments include special diets that eliminate or replace certain nutrients, taking enzyme replacements or other supplements to support metabolism, treating the blood to remove toxic products of metabolism, clinical services, biochemical analysis, medical supplies, prescription drugs, and corrective lenses for certain conditions.
-Covered services under this section must be performed by providers with specific training in diagnosing, managing, monitoring, and controlling patients diagnosed with genetic Inborn Errors of Metabolism by nutritional and medical assessment.
+Covered services for genetic Inborn Errors of Metabolism include the treatments that involve amino acids, carbohydrate and fat metabolism for which medically standard methods of diagnosis, treatment, and monitoring exist.
+Such treatments include special diets that eliminate or replace certain nutrients, taking enzyme replacements or other supplements to support metabolism, treating the blood to remove toxic products of metabolism, clinical services, biochemical analysis, medical supplies, prescription drugs, and corrective lenses for conditions related to the genetic Inborn Error of Metabolism.
+An Inborn Error of Metabolism is not just allergy or intolerance to certain foods, such as lactose intolerance or gluten sensitivity.
+Covered services under this section must be performed by providers with specific training in managing patients diagnosed with genetic Inborn Errors of Metabolism diagnosing, monitoring, and controlling disorders by nutritional and medical assessment.